Ryobi 240V 150W Corded Rotary Tool EHT150V45A

 - Variable speed to maximise control for the widest number of applications

-- Spindle lock for fast and easy accessory change
+- Spindle lock for fast & easy accessory change

 - Livetool Indicator™ glows blue when plugged into power supply